DayneSorvisto/characteristic-function-library/README.md

 Question: Many models are black boxes.
 Could data analysis be made more rigorous, transparent and done in a theorem, lemma, corollary style like mathematics?

-This repository provides experimental Python code for symbolically working with real data by mapping the daga to polynomials and other algebraic constructs.
+This repository partially answers this by providing experimental Python code for symbolically working with real data by mapping the daga to polynomials and other algebraic constructs.

 This has 2 advantages